HIPAA Notice of Privacy Practices

 B. Directory of Individuals in a CCHC Facility.
 We may include your name, location in one of our facilities (such as a floor and room number when you are in the hospital), general health condition and religious affiliation in a patient directory without obtaining your authorization unless you object to being part of such a directory.
-Information in the directory may be shared with anyone who asks for you by name or members of the clergy; provided, however, that your religious affiliation will only be shared with members of the clergy or volunteers working in/with our pastoral care services.
+Information in the directory may be shared with anyone who asks for you by name, as well as members of the clergy; provided, however, that your religious affiliation will only be shared with members of the clergy or volunteers working in/with our pastoral care services.

 C. Disclosure to Relatives, Close Friends and Other Caregivers.
 We may use or share your PHI with a family member, other relative, a close personal friend or any other person identified by you when you are present for, or otherwise available prior to, the disclosure if we (1) obtain your agreement; (2) provide you with the opportunity to object to the disclosure and you do not object; or (3) reasonably understood that you have no objection to the disclosure.

 If you are not present, or the opportunity to agree or object to a use or disclosure cannot reasonably be provided because of your incapacity or an emergency circumstance, we may exercise our judgment to determine whether a disclosure is in your best interests.
 If we disclose information to a family member, other relative or a close personal friend, we would disclose only that amount of information we believe is directly related to that person’s involvement with your health care or payment related to your health care.
 We also may disclose your PHI in order to notify (or assist in notifying) such persons of your location, general condition or death.